-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 124, May 4th, Behind recovery operations resumed as the observatory has cleared solar interference for LGA communications.
+1. The following Ground System anomalies/events occurred during this reporting period:

+- On day 124, May 4th, Behind recovery operations resumed as the observatory has cleared solar interference for LGA communications.
 Based on the Failure Review Board recommendations, the recovery operations consist of recovering the battery state of charge for the first two days.
 On the third day, the transmitter will be commanded on to receive the carrier.
 Recovery operations are significantly different than what was conducted in January.
-This includes a faster frequency segmented acquisition sequence, sweeping a lower frequency range, battery state of charge recovery and powering on the transmitter using only short critical commands.
-The frequency segmented acquisition sequence is a significant departure for deep space communications which typically require a slow sweep of the entire best lock frequency range.
+This includes a faster frequency segmented acquisition sequence, sweeping a lower frequency range, battery state of charge recovery and powering on the transmitter using only short critical commands. frequency segmented acquisition sequence is a significant departure for deep space communications which typically require a slow sweep of the entire best lock frequency range.
 The DSN staff cleverly developed a 10 second automated uplink sweep consisting of 18 one kHz frequency segments followed by repeatedly sending short commands.
-Note that the use of the JPL radio science receiver capability for the carrier recovery tracks has been delayed until funding negotiations have been completed.

-- The Green Bank Radio Telescope and Arecibo Observatory are scheduled to assist periodically in the Behind recovery efforts during the carrier recovery tracks when the MOC will attempt to power on the transmitter. - On day 152, during the DSS-43 70m support, was deleted due to the need to conduct unscheduled but high priority station maintenance. - On day 152, during the DSS-14 70m support, 225 commands were sent for battery state of charge recovery. - On day 154, during the DSS-43 70m station, 320 commands were sent for powering on the transmitter.
+Note that the use of the JPL radio science receiver capability for the carrier recovery tracks has been delayed until funding negotiations have been completed. - The Green Bank Radio Telescope and Arecibo Observatory are scheduled to assist periodically in the Behind recovery efforts during the carrier recovery tracks when the MOC will attempt to power on the transmitter. - On day 168, during the DSS-43 70m support, 225 commands were sent for battery state of charge recovery. - On day 169, during the DSS-43 70m support, 225 commands were sent for battery state of charge recovery. - On day 170, during the DSS-43 70m station, 280 commands were sent for powering on the transmitter.
 No downlink signal was detected.
-Due to the duration of the support and the increased commands for each step, only 16 of the 18 frequency segments were commanded.
+Due to the duration of the support and the increased commands for each step, only 14 of the 18 frequency segments were commanded.
 Three commands must be received sequentially to power on the transmitter.
-The Green Bank Radio Telescope and Arecibo Observatory did not participate as the Behind spacecraft was not in view. - 2.
+The Green Bank Radio Telescope also observed for 90 minutes beginning at 2215z, however, it did not detect the downlink. - 2.
 Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below.